johnfairh/steamworks-swift/README.md

 * Use code gen to deal with the ~900 APIs and their ~400 types, taking advantage of the handy JSON file.
 This code-gen piece is the actual main work in this project.

-### Tech reality
+### Swift C++ Bugs

-Tech limitations, on 5.6 and also swift/main as of 20/Oct -- needs rechecking in 2022:
+Tech limitations, on 5.6:
-* Importing `Foundation` and `-enable-cxx-interop` and a C++ module crashes the compiler.
-Various bugs for this on swift.org, will have to work around through module structure.
+* Have to manually tell Swift to link with `libc++`.
+Verify by commenting from Makefile.
+When resolved tidy Makefile.
 * Importing `Dispatch` and `-enable-cxx-interop` makes `DispatchSemaphore` disappear but not the rest of the module??
 Work around.
-* Have to manually tell Swift to link with `libc++`??
-Workaround.
+When resolved rewrite mutex.
+* Some structures/classes aren't imported -- the common factor seems to be a `protected` destructor.
+Verify by trying to use `SteamNetworkingMessage_t`.
-* Even with `-lc++` something goes wrong storing pointers to base classes and they get nobbled by something.
-Lucky to be able to work around.
+* Something goes wrong storing pointers to base classes and they get nobbled by something.
+Verify by making `SteamIPAddress` a struct, changing interfaces to cache the interface pointers.
+* C++ types with `operator ==` don't have `Equatable` generated.
+Verify with `SteamNetworkingIPAddr`.
+* Importing `Foundation` and `-enable-cxx-interop` and a C++ module goes wrong.
+Swift 5.6 doesn't crash; worse the compiler goes slow, spits out warnings, then the binary runs like treacle.
+Will aim to not depend on Foundation, see how that goes.

+To review, spring 2022:
 * Calls to (?pure) virtual functions aren't generated properly: Swift generates a ref to a symbol instead of doing the vtable call.
 So the actual C++ interfaces are not usable in practice.
 Will use the flat API.
 * Anonymous enums are not imported at all.
 Affects callback etc. ID constants.
   Will work around.
-* Some structures/classes aren't imported -- the common factor seems to be a `protected` destructor.
-* (New in Xcode 13.2 RC) Swift can't link/generate the default constructor for some C++ structs.
-Problematic.
-Work around with some probably-UB hackery.
 * sourcekit won't give me a module interface for `CSteamworks` to see what else the importer is doing.
-Need to build the compiler and debug.
-It does look like 99%+ of the thing is coming in well.
+Probably Xcode's fault, still not passing the user's flags to sourcekit and still doing insultingly bad error-reporting.

+### Non-Swift Problems

 * Some [Steamworks SDK issues](#json-notes), nothing too serious.
 * How do I CI this stuff?
 SDK license doesn't seem to allow non-local redistribution, with that could build the thing; don't really fancy installing the steam client but